storj/docs/app/node/get-started/identity/page.md

 {% /tabs %}

 {% callout type="info"  %}
-**This can take several hours or days, depending on your machines processing power and luck.**&#x20;
+**This can take several hours or days, depending on your machines processing power and luck.**

 Plan to run your Node on a NAS, Raspberry Pi or similar?
 Create your identity on a more powerful machine and transfer it over.
 {% /callout %}